fxamacker/cbor/README.md

 Competing factors are balanced:

 * __Speed__ vs __safety__ vs __size__ – to keep size small, avoid code generation.
 For safety, validate data and avoid Go's `unsafe` pkg.
 For speed, use safe optimizations such as caching struct metadata. v1.4 is faster than a well-known library that uses `unsafe` and code gen.
 * __Standards compliance__ – CBOR ([RFC 7049](https://tools.ietf.org/html/rfc7049)) with minor [limitations](#limitations).
-Encoder supports options for sorting, floating-point conversions, and more.
-Predefined configurations are also available so you can use "CTAP2 Canonical CBOR", etc. without knowing individual options.
-Decoder checks for well-formedness, validates data, and limits nested levels to defend against attacks.
+  * Encoder supports options for sorting, floating-point conversions, and more.
+Predefined options are also available so you can use "CTAP2 Canonical CBOR", etc. without knowing individual settings.
+  * Decoder checks for well-formedness, validates data, and limits nested levels to defend against attacks.
+Decoder has options to handle duplicate map keys.
+  * Both encoder and decoder supports CBOR tags (built-in and user-defined), and more.
 See [Standards](#standards).

 v2.0 decoupled options from CBOR encoding & decoding functions: